Antonio-Kim/fullstackopen2022/part4/bloglist/README.md

 Write a test that verifies that the unique identifier property of the blog posts is named id, by default the database names the property _id.
 Verifying the existence of a property is easily done with Jest's toBeDefined matcher.

 Make the required changes to the code so that it passes the test.
 The toJSON method discussed in part 3 is an appropriate place for defining the id parameter.

+## 4.10: Blog list tests, step 3
+Write a test that verifies that making an HTTP POST request to the /api/blogs url successfully creates a new blog post.
+At the very least, verify that the total number of blogs in the system is increased by one.
+You can also verify that the content of the blog post is saved correctly to the database.

+Once the test is finished, refactor the operation to use async/await instead of promises.